michael-lynch/reading-time/README.md

 <br />An integer that defines the words per minute at which to calculate the estimated reading time (default: 270).

 4. round: boolean
-<br />A bollean value that indicates whether or not the estimated reading time should be rounded to the closest minute (default: true).
+<br />A boolean value that indicates whether or not the estimated reading time should be rounded to the closest minute (default: true).

 #####Example: